brokenhandsio/SteamPress/README.md

 * `currentPageURL`: The URL of the current page
 * `currentPageEncodedURL`: An URL encoded representation of the current page

+For admin pages, the `pageInformation` parameter has the following information:

+* `loggedInUser`: The currently logged in user, if a user is logged in.
+This is useful for displaying a 'Create Post' link throughout the site when logged in etc.
+* `websiteURL`: The URL for the website
+* `currentPageURL`: The URL of the current page

 The basic structure of your `Resources/View` directory should be:

 * `blog`